m3 logo

 No. Childcare is not provided.

 Yes, thanks to generous donors, scholarships to help attend the conference are available.
 Typically, scholarships only cover the conference registration fee and do not include travel or other expenses.
-Please email us for more information.
+Please email us for more information at info@m3missions.com.

 Yes.
 To sponsor an individual and cover their expenses to attend the conference, please contact us.